Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Experiments

 \section{Experiments}

 To demonstrate the effectiveness of the proposed CADP framework, we conduct experiments on the StarCraft II micromanagement challenge and Google Research Football benchmark.
 We aim to answer the following questions: (1) Can CADP outperforms the methods under traditional CTDE framework?
-(Section \ref{benchmark}) (2) Can CADP outperforms the methods under teacher-student CTDE framework?
-(Section \ref{benchmark}) (3) Can CADP, as a universal framework, be applied to different methods and achieve improvement in all of them?
-(Section \ref{plug}) (4) Can CADP perform better than the message pruning method under the CTDE constraints?
+(Section \ref{traditional_CTDE}) (2) Can CADP outperforms the methods under teacher-student CTDE framework?
+(Section \ref{teacher-student_CTDE}) (3) Can CADP perform better than the message (communication) pruning methods under the CTDE constraints?
+(Section \ref{pruning}) (4) Can CADP, as a universal framework, be applied to different methods and achieve improvement?
+(Section \ref{plug}) (5) In comparison to traditional CTDE methods, does CADP require excessive time overhead?
 (Appendix C).
+Besides, visualization is given in Appendix E.

-We select several CTDE-based methods: VDN~\cite{VDN}, QMIX~\cite{QMIX}, QTRAN~\cite{QTRAN}, QPLEX~\cite{QPLEX}, CWQMIX~\cite{WQMIX}, OWQMIX~\cite{WQMIX} and one DTDE-based methods: IQL~\cite{iql} for comparison.
-Besides, we also compare with 2 teacher-student CTDE framework methods: CTDS~\cite{CTDS} and IGM-DA~\cite{dagger}.
-Furthermore, we compare with two message pruning methods: GACML\cite{GACML} and NDQ\cite{NDQ} in Appendix C. Our CADP framework uses QMIX~\cite{QMIX} as a basic backbone for its robust performance and its simplicity of architecture, but it is readily applicable to the other mixing method.
-The detailed hyperparameters are given in Appendix B, where the common training parameters across different methods are consistent to ensure comparability.
+Based on these questions, we opt to compare three major categories of baseline methods: traditional CTDE-based methods, teacher-student CTDE framework methods and the message pruning methods under the CTDE constraints.
+Each category will be compared with CADP.
+Our CADP framework uses QMIX~\cite{QMIX} as a basic backbone for its robustness and its simplicity of architecture, but it is readily applicable to the other mix/critic backbone.
+We show it at Section \ref{plug}.
+The detailed hyperparameters are given in Appendix B , where the common hyperparameters across different methods are consistent for comparability.
+We also provide additional expereiments in Appendix B.